Frequently Asked Questions

 - Develop stronger interpersonal and communication skills.

 - Are involved in campus leadership, organizations and activities.

 - Have more contact with faculty and staff members.

 Your space in housing is only reserved after the Housing Office has received your application, approved the background check, received the $75 administrative fee, and received your Housing Agreement.
-Spaces are only gauranteed when signed by both the applicant and guarantor and counter signed by the Housing Office.
+Spaces are only guaranteed when the agreement has been signed by both the applicant and guarantor and counter signed by the Housing Office.

 The Guarantor is a legal parent, guardian, or sponsor that authorizes Glen Oaks Community College, (or their designee), to use reasonable and necessary means to obtain payment from the parent, guardian, or sponsor in the event the resident’s financial obligations have not been fulfilled.
 Unless changed by the resident, the Guarantor will remain in place for the duration of residency, including the renewal process.

 How do I pay my non-refundable administrative fee with the application?